College Stress: Why It's a Problem & What You Can Do About It

 Plus, many students have to balance part-time jobs with classes and homework, which can leave very little time to unwind and relax.
-In fact, according to the National Center for Education Statistics, 43 percent of full-time undergraduates had jobs in 2015, and almost 27 percent of those students worked more than 20 hours a week.
+In fact, according to the National Center for Education Statistics, 43 percent of full-time undergraduates had jobs in 2018, and 28 percent of those students worked more than 20 hours a week.
 So concerns about cash flow can translate into a lot of stress.

 The college social scene can be novel and exciting, but it can also cause a great deal of turmoil.
 Many students are still figuring out who they are and what they want, so personal conflicts are common.
 If an intimate relationship ends, it can leave students without crucial emotional support.

 In one survey by the American College Health Association (ACHA) that asked students to identify issues they'd found traumatic or very difficult to handle, 30.5 percent cited intimate relationships, and 27.8 percent mentioned other social relationships.
 The stress that comes with an unsettled personal situation can make it hard to deal with everything else that goes along with college life.

 5. Future plans

 The question of what comes after college looms large in many students' minds.
 After years of structured study, some students find that facing an open (and uncertain) future can be overwhelming.
 One psychologist even coined the term "post-commencement stress disorder" to describe the anxiety that comes from choosing a career or life path outside the safe haven of a college campus, though he did admit the issue has not been sufficiently studied.

 Many students worry about not finding a job or getting stuck in a job they hate.
 Some also get concerned about having to pay back hefty student loans.
 So work stress can become a problem.